River flooding in Calgary

 Did you know?

-Flooding can occur even during drought conditions.
+Flooding can occur even during dry conditions.

 Although Calgary has a dry climate, flooding is always possible.
 With our proximity to the mountains, we can experience unpredictable swings in the weather, from heavy rains leading to floods, to many weeks of dry temperatures and little rain leading to droughts.